The-Bioinformatics-Group/Debaryomyces_hansenii/README.md

 ##### 16. Coverage of all the raw data of all the strains.

 - Table of coverages [here](https://github.com/The-Bioinformatics-Group/Debaryomyces_hansenii/blob/master/Work_files/PDFs_and_other_additional_information/Coverage.md).
 Some have really bad coverages, impossible to improve assembly.
 Those should be sequenced again.

+##### 17. Compare weird strains with CBS767 to check regions in common

+- Done with blastn and parsing resulting table, results [here](https://github.com/The-Bioinformatics-Group/Debaryomyces_hansenii/tree/master/Work_files/mahesh_assemblies_workfolder/Compare_weirdstrains_vs_cbs767)

+- Check results comparing them with other strains known to be Debaryomyces hansenii (In the same folder).